Stanisz96/SED/Task0/README.md

 <img src="https://raw.githubusercontent.com/Stanisz96/SED/master/Task0/task0.png" height="100%" width="100%">

 ## Conclusion
-Based on the plot obtained, it can be sad that it is not possible to split classes projection on the optimal direction of vector **a**, to optimally separate classes.
+Based on the plot obtained, it can be said that it is not possible to split classes projection on the optimal direction of vector **a**, to optimally separate classes.